 We have produced the first scratch performances of work from Melanie Jordan and Caitlin Skinner, Sanitise, and from Will Pickvance, Anatomy of a Piano, both of which won Fringe First awards and tour widely.
 We have also supported artists such as Moreno Solinas and Jack Webb at earlier career stages who have now gone on to tour internationally.
 At the same time, we’ve continued to nurture grassroots artists in Sotland, ensuring that the roots of the scene remain fertile.

-In 2017, we took on a Production and Marketing Officer, Melanie Purdie.
-This year, we’re seeking to grow and diversify our audiences, stage more prestige events to introduce bigger crowds to our strange ways, consolidate our position in the Scottish Arts, and make our work sustainable into the future, so that we can continue to bring Edinburgh (and Scotland, and the UK, and the world) the best and strangest in the live arts
+In 2017, we took on a Production and Marketing Director, Melanie Purdie and constituted as a Workers’ Co-operative Community Interest Company, meaning that we are non-profit and owned and managed democratically by our workers.
+In 2019, we’re seeking to grow and diversify our audiences, stage more prestige events to introduce bigger crowds to our strange ways, consolidate our position in the Scottish Arts, and make our work sustainable into the future, so that we can continue to bring Edinburgh (and Scotland, and the UK, and the world) the best and strangest in the live arts.

-- Harry Josephine Giles (Artistic and Admin Director)
+- Harry Josephine Giles (Artistic and Adminastrative Director)